Leek and Parmesan Quiche

 What makes this quiche special is a generous layer of buttery leeks -– which impart a mellow, almost sweet, onion flavor -– Parmesan cheese and, yes, heavy cream.
 I know, I know, you won’t be coming to me for dieting advice, but a little indulgence goes a long way here.

-Typically I’d make my own crust, but since I’m on vacation, I used a store bought crust and it came out great.
+You could make your own crust, but I use a store bought crust to save time and it comes out great (I like the Wholly Wholesome brand from Whole Foods).
 The secret to success, whether you make the crust yourself or use pre-made, is to pre-bake it so it won’t be soggy.

 All that’s left is simply cooking the leeks, spreading them on top of the crust, topping it all with an easy-to-mix custard and baking it in the oven.